 - Avoid: Please avoid the tendency to touch your oral wound with your tongue or fingers.
 This may cause significant problems with healing.

 - Note: Typically, pain and swelling will peak on the third day post-operatively.
 If the pain medications are keeping you comfortable and the swelling is not severe, then you are probably doing as we would expect.

 - NOTICE: If you have been given a temporary partial (AKA:flipper) or a denture to wear following your surgery, it is OK to resume wearing when you feel comfortable.
 You must take it out during meals (no chewing allowed).
-You must leave it out for 16 weeks following bone graft surgery to (prevent damage to the wound) allow for swelling to resolve.
+You must leave it out for the first two weeks following bone graft surgery to (prevent damage to the wound) allow for swelling to resolve.
 Please bring it with you (for evaluation and any needed adjustment) to every follow-up appointment.
-Specific instructions will be given for your procedure.

-- Sinus Instructions: Blowing the nose, sucking liquid through a straw, and smoking, all of which create negative pressure, should be avoided for 4 weeks after surgery.
+- Sinus Injury Instructions: (IF TOLD BY STAFF MEMBER YOU HAD A SUNUS EXPOSURE) Blowing the nose, sucking liquid through a straw, and smoking, all of which create negative pressure, should be avoided for 4 weeks after surgery.
 Coughing or sneezing should be done with the mouth open to relieve pressure.
 Pressure (gauze) at the surgical site, ice, elevation of the head, and rest are also recommended.